kayceesrk/kayceesrk.github.io/index.md

 <img src="assets/profile.jpeg" alt="ProfileImage" style="width: 180px; float:
 right; padding-right: 0.5rem; padding-left: 0.5rem; padding-top: 0.4rem;"/> I am
-an Assistant Professor **(on leave 2021-22, hacking)** in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
+an Assistant Professor in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
 I work on the intersection of Programming Languages and (Concurrent, Parallel, Distributed) Systems.

 I led the development of [Multicore OCaml](https://github.com/ocamllabs/ocaml-multicore), a concurrent and parallel